 Employees who report conduct that they believe is illegal or unethical should have a reasonable factual basis for believing that improper activities have occurred, and should include as much specific information as possible to allow for proper assessment of the nature, extent, and urgency of the incident.

 Individuals may contact the University's Anonymous Reporting Line via telephone at 1-888-233-8988 or Internet at Missouri State Ethics Hotline

 - The university will review every report to the hotline.
 An investigation will be conducted if a review establishes that the allegation constitutes unethical or illegal activity, and if it is supported by specific information, or corroborating evidence.
-Departments within the University that have responsibility for conducting investigations include: Internal Audit, Human Resources, Equity and Diversity, Sponsored Research, Office of the General Counsel, and Financial Services.
+Departments within the University that have responsibility for conducting investigations include: Internal Audit, Human Resources, Institutional Equity and Compliance, Sponsored Research, Office of the General Counsel, and Financial Services.

 Other departments may become involved in investigations based on their areas of oversight responsibility or expertise.